 - Do not look directly into the projection lens when the lamp is turned on.
 The bright light may harm your eyes. - Do not block the grills on the projector.
 Restricting the air flow can cause it to overheat and turn off.
 If this happens, you must wait a minute before attempting to turn it back on. - Handle the projector as you would any product with glass components.
 Be especially careful not to drop it. - Avoid leaving the projector in direct sunlight or extreme cold for extended periods of time.
-If this happens, allow it to reach room temperature before use. - Transport the projector in a vendor-approved hard or soft case.
+If this happens, allow it to reach room temperature before use. - Transport the projector in a vendor-approved hard or soft case; refer to your Toshiba dealer or projectors.toshiba.com for more information.